mozkomor/GrinGoldMiner/README.md

 # Grin GPU Miner for Windows (Linux)

 ## WARNING!
-Grin forked away from basic cuckoo cycle, miner will NOT sumbit valied shares!
+Grin forked away from basic cuckoo cycle, miner will NOT sumbit valid shares!

 Grin is currently undergoing PoW switch.
 Grin Testnet 4 PoW changes are not compatible with this miner.
 We will do everything possible to make the miner operational once final ASIC resistant PoW gets activated on grin.